Strategic Plan for the Federal Judiciary

 The United States Courts are an independent, national judiciary providing fair and impartial justice within the jurisdiction conferred by the Constitution and Congress.
 As an equal branch of government, the federal judiciary preserves and enhances its core values as the courts meet changing national and local needs.

-Excellence: adherence to the highest jurisprudential and administrative standards; effective recruitment, development and retention of highly competent and diverse judges and staff; commitment to innovative management and administration; availability of sufficient financial and other resources
+Excellence: adherence to the highest jurisprudential and administrative standards; effective recruitment, development and retention of highly competent and diverse judges and employees; commitment to innovative management and administration; availability of sufficient financial and other resources.

 The Plan in Brief

-The Strategic Plan for the Federal Judiciary, updated in 2015, continues the judiciary’s tradition of meeting challenges and taking advantage of opportunities while preserving its core values.
+The Strategic Plan for the Federal Judiciary, updated in 2020, continues the judiciary’s tradition of meeting challenges and taking advantage of opportunities while preserving its core values.
 It takes into consideration various trends and issues affecting the judiciary, many of which challenge or complicate the judiciary’s ability to perform its mission effectively.
-In addition, the plan recognizes that the future may provide tremendous opportunities for improving the delivery of justice.
+In addition, this plan recognizes that the future may provide tremendous opportunities for improving the fair and impartial delivery of justice.

-This plan anticipates a future in which the federal judiciary is noteworthy for its accessibility, timeliness, and efficiency, attracts to judicial service the nation’s finest legal talent, is an employer of choice for highly qualified executives and support staff, works effectively with the other branches of government, and enjoys the people’s trust and confidence.
+This plan anticipates a future in which the federal judiciary is noteworthy for its accessibility, timeliness, and efficiency; attracts to judicial service the nation’s finest legal talent; is an employer of choice providing an exemplary workplace for a diverse group of highly qualified judges and employees; works effectively with the other branches of government; and enjoys the people’s trust and confidence.

-Identified in the plan are seven fundamental issues that the judiciary must now address, and a set of responses for each issue.
-The scope of these issues includes the delivery of justice, the effective and efficient management of resources, the workforce of the future, technology’s potential, access to the judicial process, relations with the other branches of government, and the public’s level of understanding, trust, and confidence in federal courts.
+Identified in this plan are seven fundamental issues that the judiciary must now address, and a set of responses for each issue.
+The scope of these issues includes the fair and impartial delivery of justice; the public’s trust and confidence in, and understanding of, the federal courts; the effective and efficient management of resources; a diverse workforce and an exemplary workplace; technology’s potential; access to justice and the judicial process; and relations with the other branches of government.

 Strategic Issues for the Federal Judiciary